dpwolfe/otucha/README.md

 # otucha
-An OpenGL program that compiles from C++ to JavaScript using Emscripten
+A cross-platform C++ OpenGL program that runs natively and compiles to JavaScript using Emscripten.

 #### Status

-Builds and runs on Windows natively and in browser with Emscripten
+Builds and runs on Mac OS X and Windows natively and in browser with Emscripten

 #### Developer Setup
+Follow these steps for Windows or Mac development.
+Pay careful attention to any platform specific instructions each vendor provides.

 1. Install [Emscripten](http://kripken.github.io/emscripten-site/) from [here](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)
 2. Install [CMake](http://www.cmake.org/) from [here](http://www.cmake.org/files/v3.1/?C=M;O=D)
 3. Install [NodeJS](http://nodejs.org/) from [here](http://nodejs.org/download/)